rara-treks/rara-user/public/assets/policies/human-resource-policy.md

 #### Management Trainee:

-CHN may recruit prospective candidates with demonstrated capabilities as Management Trainee for taking higher responsibilities.
-Such consideration is based on academic qualification and interview process in line with the needs of the CHN.
+Rara Treks may recruit prospective candidates with demonstrated capabilities as Management Trainee for taking higher responsibilities.
+Such consideration is based on academic qualification and interview process in line with the needs of Rara Treks.
 The Management Trainee is to be placed in different departments during her/his training period and the management will place her/his in an appropriate department as per the need.

 #### Permanent Staff:

-Employee, who has been appointed as a permanent employee on satisfactory completion of probation period shall be taken as permanent staff of the CHN.
+Employee, who has been appointed as a permanent employee on satisfactory completion of probation period shall be taken as permanent staff of Rara Treks.
 The Management has the right to recruit an employee directly as permanent staff based on his/her qualification, experience and requirement of the job.

-The above classification will serve as an instrument for the determination of salary, perks, allowances, other financial benefits, etc. to the employees of the CHN.
-Similarly, it will be taken as a guideline while allocating duties, responsibilities and authorities to various levels of employees of the CHN.
+The above classification will serve as an instrument for the determination of salary, perks, allowances, other financial benefits, etc. to the employees of Rara Treks.
+Similarly, it will be taken as a guideline while allocating duties, responsibilities and authorities to various levels of employees of Rara Treks.

 ## 8. Service Discontinuation